 Well, let me start this post with a small story.

 A few years back, I decided to apply for the first time to a creative writing workshop.
 What I would say to anyone who asked me about it, was that I wanted to apply mostly out of curiosity to find out what this thing was all about.

 The real question is, what was I actually seeking to find there?

-Apart from meeting in person with somebody that I admire and learn from him whatever creative writing was, I was actually looking for some moments of joy.
+Apart from meeting in person with somebody that I admire and learning from him whatever creative writing was, I was actually looking for some moments of joy.

 These moments of joy would be just for two hours every Friday afternoon, but all I wanted was to let myself be surrounded by people who shared the same passion for reading and writing.
 To allow my mind to be creative and produce something meaningful to me.

 See, although I have been writing all my life, ever since I started preparing for university and when I became an adult, I always had more important things to do.
 Writing, along with other things that offered me joy became of lower priority.